paolobenve/myphotoshare/README.md

 ### version 3.0 beta (December 1, 2017):

-* Manages photos gps data
+* Manages photo's gps data, retrieves map names from geonames.org web service
-* new option `clustering_distances`: an ascending list of distances for clustering geotagged photos
-* new options `map_service`: can be "openstreetmap", "googlemaps", or osmtools; the last allow a marker on the map
+* new options `map_service`: specify what service is used for showing maps; can be "openstreetmap", "googlemaps", or osmtools; the last allows a marker on the map

 ### version 2.8 (November 18, 2017):